Coronavirus (COVID-19) update

-Talk to an advisor free support & guidance about training & employment options
+Talk to an advisor for free support

 Talking to a specialist advisor about your aspirations is a great way to explore your next steps.
 Help is also available with CV development, job applications and interview preparation.
 The team can also help you to find suitable training, volunteering, work placements, apprenticeships and job opportunities.
 Click here to register with Hackney Works to talk to an advisor.